gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 ### Configuration

-I tried a couple of libraries where you must write your configuration file using either `yaml`, `hocon` or `json` but I wasn't conformed until I've been recommended to use [dhall-lang](https://dhall-lang.org/).
+I tried a couple of libraries where you must write your configuration file using either `yaml`, `hocon` or `json` but I wasn't satisfied until I've been recommended to use [dhall-lang](https://dhall-lang.org/).
 It's a configuration language guaranteed to terminate that has also Haskell bindings, [nicely packaged](https://hackage.haskell.org/package/dhall) for easy use.
 It looks as follows:

 {% highlight haskell %}
 let Env = < Test : {} | Prod : {} >